critterandguitari/Organelle_Manual/manual.md

 ### General Information

 Patches are run directly from an attached USB drive.
 This could be the flash drive included with Organelle or another USB disk that is appropriately configured.

+----new stuff here------

+Previous Organelles shipped with white 4GB USB drives.
+These have since been replaced by Sandisk 16GB USB drives.

+	---end new stuff-----

 -   This USB disk should be formatted with a FAT file system, often     associated with MS-DOS.
 -   This USB drive must contain a folder called `Patches` at its     top-level.
 (This name is case-sensitive.)